-France's former president Sarkozy will begin serving a 5-year prison sentence Tuesday
+France's former President Sarkozy will begin serving a 5-year prison sentence Tuesday

 Former La Santé inmates described their experiences and what the former president might expect to face.
 The prison, which was inaugurated in 1867, has been fully renovated in recent years.

-“It’s not Nicolas Sarkozy, president of the Republic, that’s coming … It’s a man and he will live exactly the same thing that everyone'' does, Pierre Botton, a former businessman-turned-author who was imprisoned in La Santé’s vulnerable section between 2020 and 2022 for misappropriation of funds from a charitable organization, told The Associated Press.
+“It’s not Nicolas Sarkozy, president of the Republic, that’s coming … It’s a man" who will live the same way everyone does, Pierre Botton, a former businessman-turned-author who was imprisoned in La Santé’s vulnerable section between 2020 and 2022 for misappropriation of funds from a charitable organization, told The Associated Press.

 In an unprecedented judgment, the Paris judge ruled that Sarkozy would start to serve prison time without waiting for his appeal to be heard, due to “the seriousness of the disruption to public order caused by the offense.”